h0ll0w-v0id/AHK_Gadgets/README.md

 <br>
 => Built with AHK 1.1.15.04 running on Windows 7 64bit
 <br>
-=> Requires Functions.ahk and Class_XGraph.ahk to be in the same directory to compile
+=> Requires Functions.ahk and XGraph.ahk to be in the same directory to compile